Ghazal-projects/portfolio/README.md

 [Research Overview →](research.md)

-I'm open to academic collaborations in my research areas.
+I'm open to research collaborations in my research areas.
 Feel free to reach out through my email!
 <p> Also, please drop me an email if you’d like a copy of my CV.</p>